 Lorule Field 2, played once you rescue all the Sages, is a beautiful and epic remix of the already awesome Dark World theme.

 "Hidden Mountain and Forest", while no longer playing in the Skull Woods, gets an extended version on Lorule's Death Mountain.

 On another note, some of the Lorule dungeons actually have the same melody.
 They just sound so different you won't even notice the first time.

-There is also battle theme against the first phase of Yuga-Ganon, which is a rearragement of his battle them from A Link to the Past.
+There is also battle theme during the first phase of the battle against Yuga Ganon, which is a rearragement of his battle theme from A Link to the Past.
 It even does some Retraux by starting out exactly how it sounded on the SNES console before gradually transitioning into epic orchestral.

 The absolutely epic and nostalgiagasmic Lorule Overworld theme, which takes the Dark World theme from A Link to the Past and makes it even more amazing.

 While not in-game, the medley played by an orchestra at Nintendo's 2011 E3 conference for Zelda's 25th Anniversery was intended as a preview of how high quality Skyward Sword's orchestrated soundtrack will be.
 Listen to a cleaned up version here.

 Clock Town Day 3.
 Probably the most horrifying and apocalyptic tune from Majora's Mask.
 It's no longer hiding behind the happy and cheerful first and second day song like the original, it's bursting out, drowning out the barely audible happy foreground and proclaiming: YOU.
 ARE.
 GOING.
 TO.
 DIE.

 Calling the Four Giants.
 It really emanates the sense of weariness and sadness from the giants part as everything around them is falling apart.